 In 1899, they add “storage” and changed the name to E.E.
 Ward Transfer and Storage Company, after Edgar Earl Ward, John T. Ward’s grandson who was running the business at the time.

-The company began using motor vehicles in the early 1900s, eventually phased out their last horse-powered moving team in 1921.
+The company began using motor vehicles in the early 1900s and eventually phased out its last horse-powered moving team in 1921.
 By 1925, it had grown to include more commercial clients, such as the Steinway Piano Company, for whom it transported nearly 900,000 pianos.

 The Underground Railroad